Lightaceing/k-Arm-Bandit-v2/README.md

 ## Features

--Build non-stationary enviroment
+-Build non-stationary enviroment<br>
--Build your agent
+-Build your agent<br>
--Select epochs and stratergy
+-Select epochs and stratergy<br>
--Vizualize growth over steps
+-Vizualize growth over steps<br>
--Compare and log different stratergies
+-Compare and log different stratergies<br>

 ## TO Run

 in the file : main.py
--specify enviroment config and agent config
+-specify enviroment config and agent config<br>
--select which graph to view
+-select which graph to view<br>
--log the data generated
+-log the data generated<br>
--run the file :)
+-run the file :)<br>

 ## Status

-🚧 This project is currently a work in progress.
+🚧 This project is currently a work in progress. <br>
-Several features and improvements are yet to be implemented.
+Several features and improvements are yet to be implemented.<br>

-Stay tuned for updates
+Stay tuned for updates<br>